KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-0.md

 Our implementation uses many of the key ideas put forth by the Interledger team, and at the same time we depart in several significant ways.
 Those who are curious for specific details on this topic can explore the open-source code in the respective repositories.

 The important takeaway is that the Antara Framework encompasses several underlying technologies, one of which is CryptoConditions (CC).
-This technology allows a developer to add arbitrary logical conditions and fulfillment to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.
+This technology allows a developer to add complex logical conditions and fulfillments plus arbitrary code to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.

 #### CryptoConditions Depends Upon Transactions and Booleans

 At the most fundamental level, blockchain data is advanced only through transactions.
-A blockchain itself is but a list of transactions, bound into blocks.
+A blockchain itself is nothing but a list of transactions, bound into blocks.
 By design, each transaction must be confirmed by the consensus mechanism.

 Therefore, all decentralized data that a developer wishes to create or use with their arbitrary code must first be added to a transaction.
 This transaction is then passed through the consensus mechanism.
 Transactions that are successfully confirmed are finally added to the blockchain, and therefore the data is also added.